Home / Operations / Replenishment Obligations

 Replenishment Obligations

 CAGRD must replenish (or recharge) in each Active Management Area (AMA) the amount of groundwater pumped by or delivered to its members that exceeds the pumping limitations imposed by the Assured Water Supply (AWS) Rules.
-This category of water is referred to as “excess groundwater.”
+This category of water is referred to as “excess groundwater”.
+Recharge may be accomplished through the operation of underground storage facilities or groundwater savings facilities.

 Actual Replenishment Obligation to Date